phanieste/disc-tracker/README.md

 The deployed app can be found here: http://disc-tracker.herokuapp.com/

 This was a rather quickly-developed, simple app and is no longer in use!
 It is more of a prototype--definitely plenty of room for improvement.
 Great way to start knowing Flask.

+UPDATE 2015-01-30: Decided to dust off this app briefly and experiment with d3.js.
+No longer in use, but I figured I'd make the data visualization prettier by using d3.js to draw the graphs.

+# Changelog

+2015-01-30
+ * updated to use d3.js